 If you are running a deli, coffee shop or sandwich shop, you will find that a slicer can save you time and money.
 They allow you to produce uniform slices of meat, cheese, or eggs, faster than with a knife.
-Before you begin searching fore the right slicer for your kitchen, be sure to consider the following tips.
+With their ability to speed up productivity, it makes sense for operations of all sizes to have a reliable slicer in their kitchen.
+Before you begin searching for the right slicer for your needs, be sure to consider the following aspects of this purchase.

 When it comes to buying a slicer for your kitchen, there are many different options available and it’s hard to know where to start.
 Your first consideration should be the grade of the machine.
 How often and what products you’re slicing will determine which model is best for you.
-Though a light duty model might be tempting due to their economical price point, be aware that overloading your slicer will cause it to bog down and burn out.
+Though a light duty model might be tempting due to their economical price point, be aware that overloading your slicer will cause it to bog down and burn out which will only cost more money in the long run.

 This slicer work-horse can run almost constantly and will cut any amount of meat, cheese or frozen products.
-With heavy duty slicer models, you will acquire better features that enhance slicing precision, safety and ease of operation.
+With heavy duty slicer models, you will acquire better features that enhance slicing precision, safety, and ease of operation.
+While they tend to be larger units, they also offer more output than the other types of slicers.
+They can be operated for 4 hours or longer a day which makes them ideal for high volume operations without worry.

 Manual vs. Automatic